 From Jagat, the trail goes down to Bagar after walking some 15 minutes then cross the suspension bridge and walk through cantilever bridge that was built after the Nepal earthquake that hit country so badly and cause famous Manaslu trekking trail damage.
 Contune the jouney via Dovan, Tatopani (hot spring), Khorlabesi and finally I stay overnight in Lapubesi.
 Meals included: Breakfast, Lunch and Dinner.

-We drive to Kathmandu by local bus.
+We drive to Kathmandu by local bus/jeep.
 There is no tourist bus available at Arughat.
-Wilderness Excursion can arrange 4WD private jeep that is more comfortable and safer drive if you would not like local bus that is overloaded sometimes, playing non-stop music. .A farewell dinner is organized by Wilderness Excursion in one of the authentic Nepalese restaurant.
-Overnight in Kathmandu.
-Meals included: Dinner
+Wilderness Excursion can arrange 4WD private jeep that is more comfortable and safer drive if you would not like local bus that is overloaded sometimes, playing non-stop music.

-- Lodge and home stay accommodation during the trek.
+Lodge and home stay accommodation on twin sharing basis during the trek.

-- Insurance and trekking gear for guide and porter.
+Insurance and trekking gear for guide and porters.

-- Gratitude and tips for your guide, porter and driver.
+Gratitude and tips for your guide and porter.